rdinter/CAUV/README.md

 4. [Non-Land Costs](nonland)
 5. [Capitalization Rate](caprate)

 The [nassR package](https://github.com/rdinter/nassR) is used for updating official USDA data and is not on CRAN.
-To install, a user must rnu the following command in R:
+To install, a user must run the following command in R:

 ``` r
 devtools::install_github("rdinter/nassR")